jamesshore/ergotest/README.md

 I built Ergotest because I wanted a tool I could automate easily.
 Compared to other testing tools, Ergotest is:

 * Designed for automation, with an easy-to-use automation API
-* Simple to understand, with thorough documentation
+* Thoroughly documented and easy to understand
-* Small and easy to audit, with no dependencies
+* Small and dependency-free (easy to audit!)
-* Very fast
+* Straightforward, reliable, and fast

 Despite its size, Ergotest is a modern test library with support for all the most important features: